Likelihood Scores for Sparse Signal and Change-Point Detection

-The critical value of this sparsity likelihood algorithm, for a specified Type I error probability, is stable over $N$, see Figure 2.
-Contributing factors include $\ell(p)$ having a close to zero mean and $\ell(\bp)$ having exponential tail probabilities not depending on $N$, see (\ref{Mark}), when $p$ and $p^n$ are uniformly distributed.
+In Figure 2 we show that the critical values of the sparse likelihood algorithm, for a specified Type I error probability, is stable over $N$.
+Contributing factors include $\ell_N(p)$ having a mean that is close to zero and $\ell_N(\bp)$ having exponential tail probabilities not depending on $N$, see (\ref{Mark}), when $p$ and $p^n$ are uniformly distributed.